-Very often, clients meet with their lawyers by first calling and scheduling an appointment.
-Then, either the client or the lawyer have to put aside whatever he or she was working on, pack up all the relevant paper files needed for the meeting, and travel to the office of the other person.
-After checking in with a receptionist, the client or the lawyer sit in a reception area and thumb through an old Time magazine waiting to be called for the conference.
-When finally invited in to the office or conference room, several minutes of "pleasantries" are exchanged, before the real subject of the conference is discussed.
-Following the "meat" of the conference, the parties pack up their files, exchange more pleasantries and say their "goodbyes", before traveling back to their respective offices to make notes of the meeting.
+Years ago, before I decided to become untethered from the traditional "office" paradigm, a client would meet with me by first calling my receptionist and scheduling an appointment.
+Then, at a time dependent on the distance between respective offices, either I or the client would have to put aside whatever we were working on at the time, pack up all the relevant paper files needed for the meeting, and travel to the office of the other person.
+After checking in with a receptionist, I or the client would sit in a reception area and thumb through an old Time magazine waiting to be called for the conference.
+When finally invited in to the office or conference room, several minutes of "pleasantries" would be exchanged, before we would get to the real subject matter of the conference.
+Following the "meat" of the conference, we would pack up our files, exchange more pleasantries and say our "goodbyes", before traveling back to our respective offices to make notes of the meeting.
 This might take all day - or all afternoon - just to accomplish 30 minutes of actual productive meeting time.
-At a lawyer's rate of $400 per hour, a conference that should have cost only $200 may actually cost the client $1,600 or more in fees, plus travel expenses, parking charges, and so on.
+At a lawyer's rate of $400 per hour or more, a conference that should have cost only $200 may actually cost the client $1,600 or more in fees, plus travel expenses, parking charges, and so on.

 What are the benefits of "face-to-face" communication?
-Here are six various benefits:
+Here are six:

 1. Shows body language